abx393/tello-drone-bindings/README.md

 git clone https://www.github.com/abx393/tello-drone-bindings.git
 ```

-2. To install all dependencies except `h264decoder`, run the following:
+2. To install all dependencies except `h264decoder`, run the following.
+If
+   you're on Windows and prefer the py.exe launcher, replace `python` with
+`py`.

 ```
 cd ~/tello-drone-bindings